Espresso Biscotti

 Beat in the eggs one at a time, scraping down the sides.

-Espresso Biscotti dough formed on a parchment paper lined baking sheet
+Espresso biscotti dough formed on a parchment paper lined baking sheet.

-Using damp fingertips, shape a log (or 2) on the parchment paper or silicone baking mat.
+Using damp fingertips, shape a log (or 2) on parchment paper or a silicone baking mat.
 About 10-11″ long and 2″ wide.
 You can make one large loaf or two smaller ones.
-I prefer the smaller because as I said I eat them all.
-They are fewer calories if they are smaller, right?

 Bake for 25 minutes at 350 degrees.